 Are you considering starting a roofing business?
 We don’t blame you.
-The roofing contractor industry is currently worth over $51 billion in the United States, and revenue is projected to drop by 3.5% in 2023.
+The roofing contractor industry is currently worth over $56 billion in the United States, and revenue is projected to drop by 3.5% in 2023.
 Still, it’s a great business to get into.

-However, starting a roofing business isn’t something that you can do overnight.
-Aside from acquiring your business license, permits, and insurance, there is a lot to consider.
+However, starting a roofing company isn’t something that you can do overnight.
+Aside from acquiring your business license, permits, and insurance, there is much to consider.
 With this in mind, you shouldn’t start your contracting business on a whim, but if you’re serious about reaching your goals, you can undoubtedly achieve them using this guide.